bezmoradi/tutorials/go/testing.md

 & go tool cover -html=output.txt
 ```

-As soon as you hit enter, a new browser tab will be popped up showing the coverage results
+As soon as you hit enter, a new browser tab will be popped up showing the coverage results.

 ## Table Test